123hi123/remote-mcp-server-authless/README.md

 1. Go to https://playground.ai.cloudflare.com/
 2. Enter your deployed MCP server URL (`remote-mcp-server-authless.<your-account>.workers.dev/sse`)
+3. Provide your API key when prompted
-3. You can now use your MCP tools directly from the playground!
+4. You can now use your MCP tools directly from the playground!

 ## Connect Claude Desktop to your MCP server